emmaroche/assignment1-emmaroche/movies/README.md

 ## Independent learning (If relevant).

+Although already present in some aspects of the lab, to further my understanding and add new features within these components, I researched more into imageList API via MUI.com.
+While researching how to use imageList for my cast section I found another component API called <ImageListItemBar> which helped me add a caption under the Imagelists to display the casts name and roles and to display the similar movie names.

 Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
 Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs)